 - Guest posts and contributions.
 Being invited to publish content on other industries ' blogs can be a great way to grow your audience, increase your perceived industry authority, and secure backlinks back to your website.

 - Videos.
 Creating educational video content can be a great way to expose your company to new audiences and improve your perceived industry authority.
 By publishing your videos on platforms like YouTube, you gain access to the giant audiences that use those platforms.

-Off-site and on-site content are both part of a well-balanced content strategy.
-They work together to establish your company as a reliable source for high-value information that attracts new patients to your practice.
+Off-site and on-site content are both parts of a well-balanced content strategy.
+They work together to establish your company as a reliable source of high-value information that attracts new patients to your practice.

 Social Media Marketing

 Did you know that 95% of adults between the ages of 18-35 follow at least one brand on a social media platform?